Code of Conduct + Ethics

 The Company may not agree (orally or otherwise) to act together with any competitor with regard to prices, profit margins, terms or conditions of sale, number and types of product, production, distribution, territories, customers or suppliers.
 Employees must not exchange or discuss with a competitor prices, terms or conditions of sale or any other competitive information and must not engage in any other conduct which may unlawfully restrain competition or otherwise violate antitrust laws.
 The Company must not act together with its independent retailers in violation of antitrust laws including pricing, project margins and terms and conditions of sale.
 The consequences for failure to comply with these restrictions may involve criminal and civil liability for both the Company and the employee involved.
 If you are responsible for areas of business where these laws apply, you must be aware of them and their implications and in particular how they apply in any particular country.
 Many countries have antitrust or competition laws (though they vary significantly from one country to another).
 Employees must consult the Legal Department regarding conduct which may give rise to antitrust concerns.

-The company and its employees must comply with all applicable laws and regulations to detect and deter money laundering activities and the support and financing of terrorism, and that require the reporting of cash or suspicious transactions.
+The Company and its employees must comply with all applicable laws and regulations to detect and deter money laundering activities and the support and financing of terrorism, and that require the reporting of cash or suspicious transactions.

 It is everyone’s duty and obligation to report violations or alleged violations of a questionable, fraudulent or illegal nature.
 You may send a letter or email to the attention of the Company’s Corporate Secretary (firstname.lastname@example.org).
-The Company also maintains the Corporate Governance hotline that can be used to report violations of the Code (877-873-4968).
+The Company also maintains the Corporate Governance hotline that can be used to report violations of this Code (877-873-4968).
 Reports to the Corporate Secretary and/or the hotline may be made anonymously.
 The Company will handle inquiries discretely and make every effort to maintain them in confidence when it is allowed by Law, including the confidentiality of anyone requesting guidance or reporting a possible violation.

 If you have concerns about the Company’s financial controls, accounting, financial reporting or auditing, you must advise the Company through the Corporate Governance hotline at (877) 873-4968.